 Click Done to create an S3 cluster.

-After the cluster is created, on the S3 Overview screen, you can view cluster status, hostname, used disk capacity, the number of users, I/O activity, and the state of S3 services.
+After the S3 cluster is created, open the S3 Overview screen to view cluster status, hostname, used disk capacity, the number of users, I/O activity, and the state of S3 services.

 <Error> <Code>AccessDenied</Code> <Message/> </Error>